mantl/mantl-site/README.md

 mantl-site   10.159.253.43   104.196.119.13   80/TCP    57m
 ```

-This is currently hosted on the ManagedPaaS Google GKE cluster (@ldejager @mdainty @matjohn2 for details).
+This is currently hosted on a Google GKE cluster.
 We can easily put this wherever in future if a move is needed.

-Any issues/changes, please shout @matjohn2
+Any issues/changes, PR's or requests to deploy new versions, currently please shout @matjohn2